MrYsLab/s2aio/README.md

 pip install s2aio

-(for linux type: sudo pip install s2aio)
+(for linux type: sudo pip3 install s2aio)

 All libraries needed by the program will be installed on your computer.